 This is an exciting book—ambitious, penetrating, and a watershed in the description of Latin.
 On the face of it, Semantics for Latin is an introduction to the world of formal semantics, an approach to linguistic meaning intimately tied to, and partly born out of, mathematics and philosophy.
 At a deeper level, however, it is an attempt to enrich the conceptual tools of our field.
 By equipping the reader with a stock of new conceptual vocabulary (as well as a concomitant metalanguage), this book offers access to new dimensions of meaning.
 Readers familiar with earlier magna opera of Devine and Stephens will recognize the style: a terse presentation of theory, data, and analysis whose density is rivaled only by TLL articles.
 In contrast to The Prosody of Greek Speech (Oxford 1994, BMCR 95.07.05 and BMCR 95.10.09) or Latin Word Order: Structured Meaning and Information (Oxford 2006, BMCR 2006.09.33), however, Semantics for Latin is not a book for classicists interested in linguistics (that crowd is well served by the numerous introductions to formal semantics already on the market), but rather a book for every classicist.
 Meaning (and more on this word in the next paragraph) is something that we must all wrestle with, both in print and in the classroom.
 By laying bare how meaning is produced, Devine and Stephens enable us to move beyond mere intuitive understanding.
 In sum, Semantics for Latin is an extraordinary accomplishment, and has set a new standard in the description of Latin.
 What faults it has are presentational: for all its undeniable success, this is not an easy book to use.

 Before turning to the content of the book itself, a word about "meaning."
 To the question "What is (linguistic) meaning?" there is no answer, only answers.
-As far as formal semantics is concerned, meaning is referential, truth-conditional, and comositional.
+As far as formal semantics is concerned, meaning is referential, truth-conditional, and compositional.
 Referential, in that the meaning of a term like dog is the entity in the world (or a possible world) that it refers to.
 Truth-conditional, in that to know the meaning of a sentence is to know the set of conditions under which that sentence is true (see further p.
 10).
 To know the meaning of the proposition Stefan Zweig was born in Vienna is to know (ignoring issues of tense) whether Stefan Zweig is a member of the set of people born in Vienna.
-Lastly, meaning is compositional, which is to say that the meaning of a complex expression (be it a noun phrase, a sentence, what have you) is calculated stepwise from its parts by functional application: the whole is nothing more and nothing less than the sum of its parts. (an idea also known as the Frege Principle, in honor of the German philosopher Gottlob Frege).
+Lastly, meaning is compositional, which is to say that the meaning of a complex expression (be it a noun phrase, a sentence, what have you) is calculated stepwise from its parts by functional application: the whole is nothing more and nothing less than the sum of its parts (an idea also known as the Frege Principle, in honor of the German philosopher Gottlob Frege).
 Readers should be aware that this is only one approach to linguistic meaning.
 Cognitive linguistics, lexicography, Construction Grammar, and pragmatics, to say nothing of other linguistic frameworks, or even other fields such as semiotics, literary theory, or anthropology, all take different approaches to the question of (linguistic) meaning.
 One feature of formal semantics that may surprise some readers, is that cognitive representations of meaning play no role whatsoever (p.11).
-As formal semantics restricts itself to denotation; it accordingly has nothing to tell us, for instance, about the concept of virtus in the late Republic.
+It accordingly has nothing to tell us, for instance, about the concept of virtus in the late Republic.
 In fact, lexical semantics is not discussed at all in this book: for this topic, one may want to consult the recent Lexical Analysis by Patrick Hanks (Cambridge, MA 2013).
 The goal of Semantics for Latin is not to argue for formal semantics as an approach, nor does it lay out how other theories would differ.
 (In fact, it remains to be seen whether the insights from formal semantics can be fruitfully combined with other approaches to meaning.)

-Turning to the book itself, the Introduction (pp. 3-14) does an impressive job of concisely introducing the core concepts of set theory, relations, truth-conditions, type-theory, and lambda-calculus.
+Turning to the book itself, the Introduction (pp. 3-14) does an impressive job of concisely introducing the core concepts of set theory, relations, truth-conditions, type-theory, and lambda calculus.
 The first three chapters focus on verbal semantics: tense, aspect, and argument structure.
 The next chapter is devoted to locational phrases, while subsequent chapters address quantification, plurality, modification, and negation.
 The final chapter then returns to verbal semantics with a discussion of modality.
 A list of symbols (which does not contain all the symbols used in the book, e.g. those for upward and downward entailment), a bibliography, and index close out the work.

 So what then does this book have to offer?
 While most who read it will not come away with mastery of the formal apparatus (which is in any case not the goal of the book), they will come away with a rich conceptual vocabulary for talking about grammatical meaning.
 Take for instance the first chapter, which is devoted to tense.
 Devine and Stephens begin by introducing the A- and B-theories of time.
 The question that distinguishes these two theories is whether or not time consists solely in serial relations such as precedence, simultaneity, etc. (as the B-theory, also known as tenseless theory, holds), or whether past, present, and future are in addition necessary (so the A-theory, which is also known as the tensed theory).
 Devine and Stephens opt for the B-theory, and introduce the following ontology: event time (E), utterance time (U), and reference time (R) (there is a further dimension, adverbial time, which I leave aside for the moment).
 The event time is the timespan of an event, the utterance time is the time of speaking/writing, and the reference time is the time "for which the truth of the sentence is evaluated" (p.
 21).
 We can use this three-part system to describe the semantics of tense with considerable precision, as in the following example (Caes.
 Bell.
 Gall.
 7.19): hunc (collem)...palus difficilis...cingebat, ‛a difficult marsh surrounded this (hill).’
 The utterance time is the time at which Caesar is writing.
 The reference time is a contextually-defined interval in which the marsh surrounded the hill.
 The event time, the interval in which the marsh surrounded the hill, is more extensive than the reference time, as the marsh surrounded the hill before the time that Caesar is referring to, and continued to surround it afterwards.
 Devine and Stephens thus characterize (p.
 27) the semantics as follows: R < U ⋀ τ(e) ⊃ U. This means simply that the reference time (the relevant time at which the marsh surrounded the hill in Caesar’s narrative) precedes the utterance time (time of writing) and that the event time (the state of marsh surrounding the hill) includes the utterance time.